 The quince originates from south-west Asia, but has been widely grown throughout Europe since classical times, and were introduced to England from France in the 13th century or earlier.
 The English word "quince" derives from the French word "cognassier".
 Quinces were also established in the American colonies, and many of today's quince varieties are American.

-Quince trees prefer warm climates, as found in central Europe, and much of the USA.
+Quince trees prefer warm climates, as found in central Europe.
 They can be grown successfully in most of the milder areas of England, but to get the best yields it really helps to plant them in a sheltered spot in full sun with a south-facing aspect.

 All our quince trees are grafted on Quince A (semi-vigorous) or Quince C (semi-dwarf) rootstocks.
 Quinces are clearly related to pears but they produce smaller and more spreading trees than pears, and for this reason pears are usually grafted on to quince rootstocks to produce trees of more manageable proportions.

 Quince trees benefit from a general purpose plant food in late winter, and young trees in particular should have a good layer of mulch to suppress weeds and keep the roots moist - they like slightly damp conditions for their roots.
 If you can provide a sunny sheltered spot with moist soil you should be successful.
-Quinces are relatively easy to grow, as they are nearly all self-fertile or partially self-fertile, and need minimal pruning.
+Quinces are relatively easy to grow, as they are nearly all self-fertile or partially self-fertile.
+Being tip-bearers they need minimal pruning.

 Quinces should stored in a cool place after picking (preferably with natural light, it does not need to be dark), to allow the fruit to mature and the fragrant flavour to develop - they can be used after a month or so.
 It is best to store them away from other fruits unless you want them also to pick up the fragrance of the quinces.